act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 This rule applies to any `audio` or `video` element that has:

-- an `autoplay` attribute that is equal to true, and
+- an `autoplay` attribute whose value is true, and
-- both `paused` and `muted` attributes equal to false, and
+- both `paused` and `muted` attributes whose values are both false, and
 - either a `src` attribute or a child `source` element that references content with a duration of more than 3 seconds that contains audio.

 **Note:**